 I'm an emerging interdisciplinary artist that combines bold expressive abstract acrylic paintings, web interactives, accessible & rhythmic poetry, and video performance art to explore themes of loss, belonging, grief, and spontaneity.

 In addition to my lived experiences, my practice is informed by my academic and professional experiences in psychology and artificial intelligence (Master’s in AI, Queen’s, 2021).
-In 2022 as a Professor of Applied Computer Science & IT, I won a teaching award for my innovative approach to assessment for my use of co-creation in the classroom dismantling the traditional power hierarchy and engaging students meaningfully in assessment.
-Co-creation is a key principle in my design work.
+In 2022 as a Professor of Applied Computer Science & IT, I won a teaching innovation award for designing a novel approach for co-creation in the classroom dismantling the traditional power hierarchy and engaging students meaningfully in assessment.
+Co-creation is a key principle in my practice.
 I’m excited to continue to bring AI and technology infused art to community settings.
-I am also an Expressive Arts Practitioner (Ontario Expressive Arts Therapy Association) with a focus in black wellness.
+I am also an Expressive Arts Practitioner (Ontario Expressive Arts Therapy Association) with a focus in Black wellness.
+I currently work full-time at Canadian technology company while maintaining a part-time arts practice.

-Some previous exhibitions and performances include Third Shift Contemporary Arts Festival (Saint John, New Brunswick), Hillside Festival (Guelph, ON), Grimbsy Public Art Gallery, Cambridge Centre for the Arts, Hamilton Fringe Festival, and Nelson Gallery (Georgetown, ON).
+Since Summer 2024, I have been genuinely delighted to share my art at events and venues such as: Third Shift Contemporary Arts Festival (Saint John, New Brunswick), Hillside Festival (Guelph, ON), Grimbsy Public Art Gallery, Cambridge Centre for the Arts, Hamilton Fringe Festival, and Helson Gallery (Georgetown, ON).

 What happens when we curate a space for anonymous co-creation and AI?